manticoresoftware/manticoresearch/manual/Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md

 <!-- example ngram_len -->
 N-gram lengths for N-gram indexing.
 Optional, default is 0 (disable n-gram indexing).
 Known values are 0 and 1.

 N-grams provide basic CJK (Chinese, Japanese, Korean) support for unsegmented texts.
-The issue with CJK searching is that there could be no clear separators between the words.
-In some cases you might not want to use dictionary-based segmentation as [the one available for Chinese](../../Creating_a_table/NLP_and_tokenization/CJK.md).
-In those cases n-gram segmentation might work well too.
+The issue with CJK searching is that there may be no clear separators between the words.
+In some cases, you may not want to use dictionary-based segmentation [the one available for Chinese](../../Creating_a_table/NLP_and_tokenization/CJK.md).
+In those cases, n-gram segmentation might work well too.

-When this feature is enabled, streams of CJK (or any other defined in [ngram_chars](../../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#ngram_chars)) characters are indexed as N-grams.
-For example, if incoming text is "ABCDEF" (where A to F represent some CJK characters) and ngram_len is 1, in will be indexed as if it was "A B C D E F".
-Only ngram_len=1 is supported at the moment.
-Only those characters that are listed in [ngram_chars](../../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#ngram_chars) table will be split this way; other ones will not be affected.
+When this feature is enabled, streams of CJK (or any other characters defined in [ngram_chars](../../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#ngram_chars)) are indexed as N-grams.
+For example, if the incoming text is "ABCDEF" (where A to F represent some CJK characters) and ngram_len is 1, it will be indexed as if it were "A B C D E F".
+Only ngram_len=1 is currently supported.
+Only those characters that are listed in [ngram_chars](../../Creating_a_table/NLP_and_tokenization/Low-level_tokenization.md#ngram_chars) table will be split this way; others will not be affected.

-Note that if search query is segmented, i.e. there are separators between individual words, then wrapping the words in quotes and using extended mode will result in proper matches being found even if the text was **not** segmented.
+Note that if the search query is segmented, i.e. there are separators between individual words, then wrapping the words in quotes and using extended mode will result in proper matches being found even if the text was **not** segmented.
 For instance, assume that the original query is `BC DEF`.
 After wrapping in quotes on the application side, it should look like `"BC" "DEF"` (*with* quotes).
 This query will be passed to Manticore and internally split into 1-grams too, resulting in `"B C" "D E F"` query, still with quotes that are the phrase matching operator.
 And it will match the text even though there were no separators in the text.

-Even if the search query is not segmented, Manticore should still produce good results, thanks to phrase based ranking: it will pull closer phrase matches (which in case of N-gram CJK words can mean closer multi-character word matches) to the top.
+Even if the search query is not segmented, Manticore should still produce good results, thanks to phrase-based ranking: it will pull closer phrase matches (which in the case of N-gram CJK words can mean closer multi-character word matches) to the top.

 <!-- request SQL -->